academie-de-espee/earl-marshal/training/rapier-marshal.md

 ## Paperwork
 * Become familiar with the earl marshal website
-* Be sure to go to earl marshal page and use “request a new warrant” to tell KRM you took this class
+* Be sure to go to earl marshal page and use "request a new warrant" to tell KRM you took this class
     * You are required to have an AEL account
     * Specify if you are starting your MIT process or completing your training requirements
 * Print the rules, keep them with you at every event your marshal.